kumar303/jstestnet/README.rst

 Python Client
 =============

 Check out `JsTestNetLib`_!
-This implements a Nose plugin to start tests and report the successes and failures.
+This makes all the HTTP requests necessary to start tests and receive results from all browsers.
+It also implements a Nose (test runner) plugin for convenience.

 Server Protocol
 ===============